 We’re here to make your Facebook captioning experience as easy and stress-free as possible.
 Our experienced staff of professional captioners, coordinators, engineers, and schedulers are here for 24/7 customer support, and will work with you every step of the way.

 YouTube gives you the option of letting their own automatic speech recognition (ASR) software automatically add captions to your videos, or users can add their own captions via an .srt file.
-ASR captions, though useful in a pinch, often contain errors – wrong words, missing words, spelling mistakes, typos, and no punctuation – which can make it tough to understand and difficult for your viewers to watch.
+Youtube captions, though useful in a pinch, often contain errors – wrong words, missing words, spelling mistakes, typos, and no punctuation – which can make it tough to understand and difficult for your viewers to watch.
+It can also mean lots of editing on your part.
 We’ll guide you every step of the way to bring captions to all of your prerecorded or live YouTube video content.

 Check out more information on how we can create YouTube captions to make your videos inclusive to a broader audience.

 LinkedIn users can add closed captioning when sharing a video from their desktop, with the social channel requiring the video contain an .srt file before it can be posted.
 Captioning can be added to both individual and company page updates.

 Instagram and Twitter have some limitations when it comes to captioned video as the platforms do not allow users to add captions to already posted videos.
 Instead, videos must include encoded captions when they are uploaded.
 Alternatively, users can upload links to already captioned video, such as those from YouTube or Facebook, to share on these social platforms.